-- DC's aptly named Fire has hair ON green fire.
+- From Justice League of America Fire that has hair ON green fire.
 Her DC Animated Universe counterpart had hair OF green fire when powered on.

 - An obscure Aquaman foe, Karla Fire-Hair, had this as her power, which conveniently worked underwater.

-- DC Comics' Waverider from Armageddon 2001, who also shows up in Zero Hour: Crisis In Time.
+- Waverider from Armageddon 2001, who also shows up in Zero Hour: Crisis In Time.

 - Traveler Smurf, the Expy of DC Comics' Waverider from Empath: The Luckiest Smurf, appears in "Smurfed Behind: The Departure" with what appears to be flaming hair.